szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - The extra damage it deals based on alignment follows the same rules, but is now divided in half slashing, half magical, instead of all slashing.
 For example, against chaotic evil, you'd deal +3 slashing damage AND +3 magical damage on top of normal damage.
 - The sword now also grants passive improvements depending on alignment, benefitting the most those that are neutral:
   - All alignments: +1 Armor Class, +5% Magic Resistance
-  - All morally neutral alignments: +1 Damage, +1 to saving throws, +5% Magic Resistance
+  - All morally neutral alignments: +1 Damage, +1 to Saving Throws, +5% Magic Resistance
-  - True Neutral: +1 Armor Class, +1 to saving throws, +5% Magic Resistance, +5% critical hit chance with all weapons
+  - True Neutral: +1 Armor Class, +1 to Saving Throws, +5% Magic Resistance, +5% critical hit chance with all weapons

 The rest stays the same.
 Side note: the THAC0 bonuses it grants against alignments (this is vanilla behavior) are universal and do not apply only to The Equalizer, so if you put the weapon in your off hand and then use something else in your main hand, that weapon will still benefit.
 This can be a way of optimizing THAC0 against, for instance, Chaotic Evil targets such as Demogorgon when using a character that can dual-wield effectively.